Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Preliminaries

 \subsection{Notation}

-$\zero$ denotes a vector of all zeros, $\one$ a vector of all ones, $O$ a matrix of all zeros, $I$ the identity matrix, and $J$ a matrix of all ones. $\Real^{d \times n}_+$ denotes the set of nonnegative matrices.
+$\zero$ denotes a vector of all zeros, $\one$ a vector of all ones, $O$ a matrix of all zeros, $I$ the identity matrix, and $J$ a matrix of all ones. $\Real^{d \times n}_+$ represents the set of nonnegative matrices.